ali-vayani/ali-vayani/README.md

-### Hey i'm go by pAsta, a high school senior that's "*specialized*" in web development and is currently dabbling in app development and ai/ml -- ik, so original.
+### Hey i'm pAsta, a high school senior that's "*specialized*" in web development and is currently dabbling in app development and ai/ml -- ik, so original.

 What i'm familiar w/